Accused Boston bomber's friend suspected guilt, agent says

-BOSTON (Reuters) - A friend of the accused Boston Marathon bomber suspected that Dzhokhar Tsarnaev had carried out the attack when he threw away a backpack and laptop he had removed from the suspect’s dorm room, a federal agent testified on Thursday.
+BOSTON (Reuters) - A friend of accused Boston Marathon bomber Dzhokhar Tsarnaev took a backpack and laptop from the suspect’s dorm room, then threw them away after he began to suspect Tsarnaev had carried out the attack, a federal agent testified on Thursday.

-James Wiroll, a special agent with the U.S. Department of Homeland Security recalled arresting Kadyrbayev and his roommate Azamat Tazhayakov, both Kazakh nationals, on immigration violations five days after the attack.
+Three of Tsarnaev’s college friends face charges of hampering the probe into the blast, which killed three people and injured more than 260.

-After arresting the two, Kadyrbayev said he had thrown away the backpack, which contained empty fireworks cases, and laptop after coming to suspect that Tsarnaev had committed the bombing.
+Wiroll said Kadyrbayev told him he had thrown away the backpack, which contained empty fireworks cases, and the laptop after coming to suspect that Tsarnaev had committed the bombing.

 “He suspected Tsarnaev was one of the Boston Marathon bombers and he threw the items away,” Wiroll said, reading from a report written shortly after the arrest.